Opinion: We need to stop saving things for tomorrow and seize the day

 I had a little moment of celebration, a mini fist-pump and then (not unlike him), realised the significance of that moment, was overcome with emotion and cried proper tears.
 Horror and beauty – again.

 Biffy Clyro once sang that “Living Is a Problem Because Everything Dies”.
-Simon Neil sings, “I pray to God that you’re right before my eyes; bathed in white light, with halos in your eyes” – and I reckon those Scottish rockers were on to something.
+Simon Neil sings, “I pray to God that you’re right before my eyes/ Bathed in white light, with halos in your eyes” – and I reckon those Scottish rockers were on to something.

 There’s a fine line between normality and tragedy.
 The distinction between black and white is blurred and it all turns to grey.
 What’s this all about?
 Why do bad things happen and how can those so deeply affected carry on?
 They have to.
 Life doesn’t slow down; it just rattles on undeterred.
 Unmoved.